jaintj95/FlowerClassifierOld/README.md

 Optimizer - Adam with Learning Rate 0.001
 Scheduler - StepLR with Step size 10 and Gamma 0.1
 Accuracy on Test Dataset - 97.8%

+Checkpoint not uploaded due to file-size limits set by github.